Jaimeloeuf/simpler-fetch/README.md

 # simpler-fetch
 `simpler-fetch` is a super simple to use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) abstraction with ZERO dependencies, making it super small at just 0.4kb with brotli compression!

 It **DOES NOT** introduce any new features at all.
-It only makes it easier and nicer to work with the fetch method, such as by providing a simple way to set baseUrls, and by providing a method to delay generating headers.
+It only simplifies the `fetch API` to make it easier and nicer to work with, such as by providing a simple way to set baseUrls, and by providing a method to delay generating headers.
 Since this is just a wrapper over fetch, this library **can be used in an isomorphic context**, as long as a fetch function is available in the global scope as it is not tied to any specific fetch implementation.

 This library only exports a JS ES6 module, which means that it can be tree shaked when used with a bundler.
 However this also means that NodeJS users need to `import` instead of `require`, see [sample project](./sample/node/).